bkirwi/decline/README.md

 Given a list of arguments, `Opts.parse(argumentList)` returns the parse result.

-However, we've alrieady noted that `Opts[A]` is roughly analogous to `List[String] => A`: this implies that `Opts[Unit]` corresponds to `List[String] => Unit`, which is close to the standard `def main(args: Array[String]): Unit` type signature Scala defines for applications.
+However, we've already noted that `Opts[A]` is roughly analogous to `List[String] => A`: this implies that `Opts[Unit]` corresponds to `List[String] => Unit`, which is close to the standard `def main(args: Array[String]): Unit` type signature Scala defines for applications.
 If you've bottled up your